prathapxsz/Webapp-with-docker/README.md

 # Webapp-with-docker
-A simple webapp with database using dockerfile
+A simple webapp with database using docker container

+Clone the repository and cd into the folder

 SETTING UP AND BUILDING IMAGE:

-Clone the repository

-Chanege workdir to Webapp-with-docker

--  cd /Webapp-with-docker

-Build docker image with the following command

--  docker build -t flaskapp:v1 .
+  - start docker service

-CREATING A CONTAINER :

-docker run -d --name <name of container> -p <port you want to user>:5000 flask:v1

-Eg - docker run -d --name app -p 55111:5000 flask:v1
+  - Run the following command:
+	- docker-compose -d up

+To access the webapp go to "localhost:11154"

+To stop the container :
+	- docker-compose stop
+To start the container :
+	- docker-compose start